Fort Loramie, Ohio

 Fort Loramie is a village in Shelby County, Ohio, United States, along Loramie Creek, a tributary of the Great Miami River in southwestern Ohio.
-It is 42 mi. north-northwest of Dayton and 20 mi. east of the Ohio/Indiana border.
-The population was 1,478 at the 2010 census.
+It is 42 miles north-northwest of Dayton and 20 miles east of the Ohio/Indiana border.
+The population was 1,590 at the 2020 census.
 The village was founded in 1837 near the former site of a colonial fort of the same name.